berthelemy/mark.berthelemy.net/_pages/landing/landing-wordpress.md

 #### Choose your hosting provider

 There are dozens of companies who will host Wordpress for you.
 Some focus on price, others on scalability, and others on security.

 I can help find a supplier that will meet your specific needs.

 #### Choose your domain name

 Your "domain" is the name you'll be known by on the web.
 It's important to get this right, and to register it via a company that gives you full control over its use (not all do).

 I can help you choose your name,  organise its purchase, and set it up to point to your website and email system.

 #### Plan your site

 What types of information do you want to store and display?
 How can we help users to find it?
 What do you want users to do when they're there?

 I can help you work through these decisions.

 #### Design the look and feel

 If you don't yet have a logo, colors or typography, I can recommend some designers that I like to work with.

 Once you have those in place, then we can explore how to use them on your new site.

 #### Configure the system

 Wordpress has hundreds of configurable options, and plugins that can massively increase the capability and security of the system.

 I can take away the pain of making choices that will stand the test of time.

 #### Build the site

-this is an iterative process of adding content, functionality and design elements to make a site that is findable, attractive, usable and accessible.
+This is an iterative process of adding content, functionality and design elements to make a site that is findable, attractive, usable and accessible.

 I can do all or some of this for you - depending on your capabilities.

 #### Monitoring and support

 Things go wrong with all websites - whether by accident or deliberate attack.
 You'll want to know quickly when something has happened, and that there is someone there to help.

 I can keep an eye on the site and liaise with the hosting and software providers to get you up and running as quickly as possible.

 #### Capability building

 If you want to become self-sufficient with your website, you'll probably require a lot of coaching and support to ensure you keep it working at its best.

 I can take you to the point where you're ready to run on your own.

 <div class="actions">
   <ul class="actions">